spatialaudio/nbsphinx/doc/a-markdown-file.md

 ## Math

-Math equation can be used just like in
-[Markdown cells of notebooks](markdown-cells.ipynb#Equations).
+Mathematical equations can be used just like in [Markdown cells of notebooks](markdown-cells.ipynb#Equations).

 Inline like this: $\text{e}^{i\pi} = -1$.